Wellington On a Plate

-Wellington On a Plate is an annual food festival run by the Wellington Culinary Events Trust (WCET) a non-profit charitable trust which was created to support Wellington's hospitality industry during the winter low-season.
+Wellington On a Plate is an annual food festival run by the Wellington Culinary Events Trust (WCET), a profitable trust in Wellington's hospitality industry during the winter low-season.
 The first Wellington On a Plate festival was held in August 2009.
 Visa has been a naming rights sponsor of the festival since 2010, and the festival is known as 'Visa Wellington On a Plate'.